cruizers/utils/README.md

 - Multiple file rename

-upload images or files → set a rule (prefix, suffix, find-replace, sequential) → download rename batch
+upload images or files → set a rule (prefix, suffix, find-replace, sequential) → download rename batch create an extension so whenever we download any image from the web we can set an alias before download it

 - Multiple links opener